pondpaun7z/spree_bank_transfer/README.md

 bundle exec rails g spree_bank_transfer:install
 ```

 How it works:
 ---

 * To add Bank Transfer feature, Admin needs to add “Bank Transfer” payment method:

    Configuration -> Payment Methods -> New payment Method

-   You need to select “Spree::PaymentMethod::BankTransfer” as the Provider
+   You need to select “Spree::Gateway::BankTransfer” as the Provider

       ![Bank Transfer - Payment Method](https://s3.amazonaws.com/gems-and-extensions-screenshots/Bank+Transfer/Bank-Transfer-Payment-Method.png)

 * Add bank account information from “Banks” link on “Configuration” page.

   - Provide Name of the bank
   - Provide Account number
   - Select “Status” check box
   - Provide “Additional Details”, like “Branch Name”, “Bank code” etc.

     ![Listing Banks](http://vinsol.com/gems_screenshots/spree-bank-transfer/listing%20banks.png)

     **Bank Account will be visible on Checkout Page only if it is Active.**
 * After adding the payment method and bank details (as stated above), this payment method will be visible on Checkout page while making payment against an order.